 Loran Recapitalization Project (LRP) efforts have resulted in the design, construction, installation, and operation of automated Loran equipment.
 These technological advances automate and simplify the day-to-day on scene requirements of LORSTA personnel.
-On 02 April 2000, a field test commenced at LORSTA Jupiter, FL of a Prototype Automated Loran Station (PALS).
-Under the PALS test, the techniques, policies, procedures, equipment, and infrastructure changes required to reduce the operating costs of a Loran station were examined.
+On 02 April 2000, a field test commenced at LORSTA Jupiter, FL of a Prototype

+Automated Loran Station (PALS).
+Under the PALS test, the operations, maintenance, and security aspects of destaffing a Loran station were examined.
 LORSTA Jupiter was selected as the test site for the following reasons:

 - LORSTA Jupiter has a 32 Half Cycle Generator (HCG) solid-state transmitter (SSX).
 In comparison to the tube-type transmitter (TTX) used elsewhere in the Loran system, the SSX is less maintenance intensive, most of the transmitter can be repaired while the station is on air, and corrective maintenance evolutions are simpler and less time consuming than at TTX stations. - LORSTA Jupiter is a single rated secondary station: along with the master station it comprises one baseline of one chain.
-The geographic area affected by outages is considerably larger for master or dual-rated secondary station casualties. - Power lightning hits have been the cause of inordinate amounts of unusable time within the Loran community.
-Numerous equipments can be tripped off line and, in some cases, damaged beyond organizational and intermediate level repair.
+The geographic area affected by outages is considerably larger for master or dual-rated secondary station casualties. - Lightning hits have been the cause of inordinate amounts of unusable time within the Loran community.
+Numerous equipment can be tripped off line and, in some cases, damaged beyond organizational and intermediate level repair.
 Large seasonal thunderstorms also precipitate commercial power fluctuations, which further increase the amount of unusability.
-Historically, LORSTA Jupiter is the worse case condition for lightning strikes and commercial power fluctuations caused by inclement weather due to its location.
+Historically, LORSTA Jupiter is the worse case location for lightning strikes and commercial power fluctuations caused by inclement weather due to its location.

-Under the PALS concept, operational costs are primarily reduced by:
+Under the PALS concept, responsibilities for maintenance are shifted by: